-It’s that time of the year again, the dreaded tax season, and if you’re pinching pennies, then you might be looking into whether you qualify for any tax credits.
+It’s that time of the year again, the dreaded tax season, and if you’re pinching pennies, then you might be looking into whether you qualify for any energy tax credits.
 Don’t rely on your accountant to inquire about everything that might qualify.
 Only you know what you’ve done the past year, and doing research will give you a leg up this year.
 If you’ve made any home improvements that have contributed to energy efficiency, then be sure to check if you qualify for a little extra something in your refund.

 Have you created a more efficient home by using the sun or wind as a means of energy?
 Then you might qualify for this tax credit.
 Any form of solar, wind, geothermal and fuel-cell technology qualifies for a rebate.
 Items that qualify are solar panels and wind turbines (up to 100 kilowatts) used to generate home electricity.
 Installing solar powered water heaters used to heat at least half of your home’s water supply will also receive a tax credit; however, units used to heat pools or hot tubs do not apply.
 If you’ve installed geothermal heat pumps or fuel cells that produce a minimum of 0.5 kilowatts of power and rely on renewable resources such as hydrogen, you will also qualify for a tax credit.

 Have you taken the time to improve your home’s insulation?
 Replacing exterior doors, windows, skylights, and certain roofing materials can get you a tax credit up to 10 percent of money spent on qualified improvements.
 The maximum credit amount for replaced windows is $200 of the combined maximum credit of $500 allowed.